nebnamwen/buttonbox_c/README.txt

                  as the previous keyboard section)

 split -- the key at which to split this keyboard section from the next

-         value: key coordinates as a hex pair (see "origin", above)
+         and the angle of the line dividing this keyboard section from the next

-slant -- a character representing the angle of the line dividing this
+         value: key:slant

-         keyboard section from the next
+         key -- a keyboard key specified as a key char or hex pair (see transpose > origin above)

-         value: one of / | \ ` ' , .
+         slant -- one of / | \ ` ' , .

                   / -- split along a rightward-slanting line, e.g. z-s-e-4

                   | -- split along a vertical zig-zag, e.g. z-a-w-2

                   \ -- split along a leftward-slanting line, e.g. z-a-q-1

                   ` -- split from this key to the left, and all rows above

                   ' -- split from this key to the right, and all rows above

                   , -- split from this key to the left, and all rows below

                   . -- split from this key to the right, and all rows below

                   *some slant options must be escaped on the command line to avoid being interpreted as metacharacters by the shell

 -- examples of multiple keyboards --

 Wicki-Hayden with four distinct octaves in left and right halves:

-    keyb=1 split=0x04 slant='|' keyb=2 origin=0x06 transpose=60 color=brown
+    keyb=1 split=0x04:\| keyb=2 transpose=0x06:60 color=brown

     *Wicki-Hayden is the default layout, but when used as a single keyboard the upper octave on the left is the same as the lower octave on the right

 Piano-like with about three octaves in top and bottom halves:

-    keyb=1 layout=0x12 split=0x10 slant=. keyb=2 ori=0x24 trans=60 col=brown
+    keyb=1 layout=0x12 split=0x10:. keyb=2 trans=0x24:60 col=brown

     *without splitting, this layout gives about an octave and a half of range, with the same notes in the bottom two rows repeated in the top two rows